Boondall Wetlands Environment Centre

-The Boondall Wetlands Environment Centre opened in 1996 and is located in the internationally significant Boondall Wetlands Reserve.
-At the centre you can view our environmental and cultural displays, discover facts about the wetlands flora and fauna, and learn about the importance of preserving natural areas.
+Come and visit our Boondall Wetlands Environment Centre.
+You can view our environmental and cultural displays, discover facts about the wetlands flora and fauna, and learn about the importance of preserving natural areas.

 Location and opening hours